 On Wednesday, the department announced it will start the hearing process for the work requirement anew, further delaying its implementation.

 As election results came in Tuesday night and Martinez was swept into office for a second term by a large margin, U.S. Rep. Michelle Lujan Grisham, D-New Mexico, said she planned to apply pressure on the governor to dump Squier based on the volume of complaints Lujan Grisham’s office has received about human services in the state.

 “I don’t think that Sidonie Squier is the right leadership for the Human Services Department,” Lujan Grisham told The New Mexican.”

-Posted on November 6, 2014, in "Single State Agency", Accountability, Behavioral health, Credible Allegations of Fraud, Due process, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Recipients, Mental Health, Mental Health Problems, NC, New Mexico, North Carolina, Provider Medicaid Contracts, Secretary Squire, Tax Dollars, Taxpayers, Termination of Medicaid Contract and tagged 15 Behavioral Health Care Providers, Behavioral health, Human Services Department, Martinez, Mass Payment Suspensions, Medicaid, Medicaid Payment Suspension, Medicaid recipients, Medicaid Services, New Mexico, New Mexico behavioral health subcommittee, Santa Fe New Mexican, Secretary Squire, Sidonie Squier, Suspension of Reimbursements, termination of Medicaid contracts.
+Posted on November 6, 2014, in "Single State Agency", Accountability, Behavioral health, Credible Allegations of Fraud, Due process, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Recipients, Mental Health, Mental Health Problems, NC, New Mexico, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxpayers, Termination of Medicaid Contract and tagged 15 Behavioral Health Care Providers, Behavioral health, Human Services Department, Martinez, Mass Payment Suspensions, Medicaid, Medicaid Payment Suspension, Medicaid recipients, Medicaid Services, New Mexico, New Mexico behavioral health subcommittee, Santa Fe New Mexican, Secretary Squire, Sidonie Squier, Suspension of Reimbursements, termination of Medicaid contracts.
 Bookmark the permalink.
 2 Comments.